Geisinger’s multidisciplinary pain management program can help.

-People who live without pain probably don’t think much about it until they get injured.
-Then pain — and making pain go away — become a priority.
-And luckily, acute pain from an injury can usually be managed with opioid or other medications and, eventually, it should go away.
+People who live without pain probably don’t think much about it until they’re injured.
+Then pain — and making it go away — becomes a priority.
+Fortunately, acute pain from an injury can usually be managed with the help of your doctor and eventually, it should go away.

 Alternative therapies that work with the body’s natural healing processes do exist.
-And Geisinger’s multidisciplinary pain management program is designed to help patients who suffer from chronic pain find the right solutions.
-Such solutions may include:
+And Geisinger’s multidisciplinary pain management program (called MPP for short) is designed to help patients who suffer from chronic pain find the right solutions to overcome it.

-- Diet and nutrition: Eating an anti-inflammatory diet, including high-fiber fruits and vegetables, lean meats and whole foods, can help reduce pain.
-Our nutritionists can help you determine which foods are right for you.
+- Diet and nutrition: Eating a healthy diet, including high-fiber fruits and vegetables, lean meats and whole foods, can help reduce pain.

 - Behavioral pacing: This technique can help break the cycle of chronic pain and fatigue by using a disciplined approach to activity, rest and pacing.

 - Group support: Knowing you’re not alone can make a huge difference.

 - Sleep hygiene: You can learn techniques to promote improved sleep and decreased pain.